Hiking the Mauʻumae Ridge Trail to Puʻu Lanipō on Oʻahu, Hawaiʻi

 Mauʻumae Ridge Trail

-In my opinion, making it to the bench on the far side of the descent is always a nice mental checkpoint.
+The bench on the far side of the descent is always a nice mental checkpoint on the hike back down from the summit.

 The Bench